The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/faq.md

-Dashboard Use and FAQ
+Dashboard use and FAQ
 ==========================

-## What can I see in the dashboard?
+## What can I see in the Dashboard?

 Publishers, in your Dashboard, you can see usage data for your own published works.
 You can see the usage of the books you have published in terms of views, downloads, and online mentions and events.
 You can also view which countries and institutions are using your books, and which subjects are represented in your collections.